PEFTGuard: Detecting Backdoor Attacks Against Parameter-Efficient Fine-Tuning: Evaluation

-Based on the \textit{toxic-backdoors-alpaca} dataset, we here prepare adapters that are trained using the LoRA method on the Llama-2-7B model.
+Based on the \textit{toxic-backdoors-alpaca} dataset, we prepare adapters that are trained via LoRA on the Llama-2-7B model.
 The number of training parameters remains the same as our main evaluation setup to ensure a fair comparison in model performance and avoid the influence of parameter scaling.
 As shown in \Cref{projection}, our \Method demonstrates robust performance across various target projection matrices of adapters, all achieving $100\%$ detection accuracy.

 \mypara{Impact of Training Quantities} As mentioned in \Cref{section:Backdoor-detection}, our experiments are based on the most common $8:2$ ratio for training and testing set splits in deep learning, and $10\%$ of the training set is selected as the validation set.
-Here we also investigate the performance of the \Method under different ratios of training datasets.
-We select the adapters trained using the LoRA method on the Llama-2-7B model within the \textit{toxic-backdoors-hard} datasets, keeping the testing data unchanged.
+Here we also investigate the performance of \Method under different ratios of training datasets.
+We select the adapters trained via LoRA on the Llama-2-7B model within the \textit{toxic-backdoors-hard} datasets, keeping the testing data unchanged.
 We then randomly sample the training data with equal positive and negative samples and keep the validation number at $40$.
-As shown in the \Cref{fig:size}, \Method performs well across different data quantities ranging from $100$ to $360$.
+As shown in \Cref{fig:size}, \Method performs well across different data quantities ranging from $100$ to $360$.
 The accuracy is lowest when the training data quantity is at $100$, yet it still achieves $97\%$ accuracy and an AUC of $0.995$.
 When the training data quantity increases to $200$, \Method consistently reaches $100\%$ accuracy.